NMSU: Bicycle & Pedestrian Events/Activities

 [posted May 2013]

 The status recognizes the university's commitment to improving conditions for bicycling through investment in bicycling promotion, education programs, infrastructure and pro-bicycling policies.
-The NMSU taskforce submitted the BFU application in February (details)
+The NMSU taskforce submitted the BFU application in February (details).
+NMSU was notified of the award in late April.

 NMSU has taken numerous steps in the last year to increase safe-bicycling practices on campus, including